frothygreen/reimagined-broccoli/README.md

 - Letters to the Editor: text file where we can "talk to each other." (set to edit for easier reading of long lines)
 - Rules: Markdown file where we can play with "Constraint Sets."
-- Links: Mardown file where we can add links
+- Links: Markdown file where we can add links

 **recently**